 Sustainable development recognizes that the three ‘Pillars’ – the Economy, Society and the Environment are interconnected.

-The UK government’s vision for sustainable development builds on the five inter-related guiding principles which form the basis for sustainable development in the UK.
-It recognizes the needs of the economy, society and the natural environment, alongside the use of good governance and sound science.
+The UK Government’s vision for sustainable development builds on the five interrelated guiding principles which form the basis for sustainable development in the UK.
+It recognises the needs of the economy, society and the natural environment, alongside the use of good governance and sound science.

 Our service focuses on the key opportunity areas such as Pollution Prevention, Energy Efficiency and Waste Reduction.
-Below are some examples of how we can help you in achieving your business goals:
+Below are some examples of how we can help you to achieve your business goals:

-- Help you establish Sustainability vision, mission, road map and goals
+- Helping you to establish Sustainability vision, mission, road map and goals

-- Free initial assessment to identify the gaps, weak areas for improvement
+- Giving you a free initial assessment to identify the gaps and weak areas for improvement

-- Help you identify and prioritize the Energy Saving and Waste Reduction opportunities
+- Helping you to identify and prioritise the Energy Saving and Waste Reduction opportunities

-- Support you implement the projects with practical guidance
+- Supporting you to implement the projects with practical guidance

-- Help you integrate the Environmental Management System and Energy Management System into your business process to increase the business efficiency
+- Helping you to integrate an Environmental Management System and Energy Management System into your business process to increase business efficiency

-- Conduct a periodic audit to help you identify areas for continuous improvement using internationally recognized ISO management systems such as ISO 14001 Environmental Management System and ISO 50001 Energy Management System and ESOS
+- Conducting a periodic audit to help you identify areas for continuous improvement using internationally recognised ISO Management Systems such as ISO 14001 Environmental Management System and ISO 50001 Energy Management System and ESOS

 An ESOS Assessment requires participants to: